-Founded by Sovereign Order more than fifty years ago, the Association's mission is to:
+Monaco Association for Financial Activities (AMAF) was founded by Sovereign Order more than fifty years ago.
+Its mission is to:

-• act as the professional body for authorised institutions conducting banking or financial activities in the Principality,
+- act as the professional body for authorized institutions conducting banking or financial activities in the Principality,

-• represent Monaco's banking industry, particularly in dealings with public authorities,
+- represent the Monegasque banking industry, particularly in relations with public authorities,

-• take any action and act as a driving force to promote the development of the Monaco's banking sector.
+- promote the sound development of Monaco's banking sector.